 Soke Mark Murdock, Head of the Casarez Manabi-Masho Ju-Jitsu System

 January 1, 2018 Soke John H. Casarez passed the Manabi-Masho Ju-Jitsu system to Grandmaster Mark Murdock and Master Allen Wilson.
-The system was renamed Casarez Manabi-Masho Ju-Jitsu in honor of it's founder.
-In August of 2019 Soke John Casarez attended his last WHFSC event to announce his retirement to all the WHFSC board members.
-At that time he also announced that Grandmaster Murdock would be the head of the Manabi-Masho Ju-Jitsu system.
+The system was renamed Casarez Manabi-Masho Ju-Jitsu in honor of its founder.
+In August 2019, Soke John Casarez attended his last WHFSC event to announce his retirement to all the WHFSC board members.
+He also announced that Grandmaster Murdock would be the head of the Manabi-Masho Ju-Jitsu system.
 He also stated that he was promoting Grandmaster Murdock to 10th Dan.
 Grandmaster Murdock will be in charge of all decisions and all operations for the system.
-On March 15, 2019 Professor Casarez had 70 years in martial arts.
+On March 15, 2019, Professor Casarez had 70 years of martial arts.
 Soke Casarez officially retired at age 86 but still enjoys showing a few techniques time to time.
 This man is a legend in the martial arts.
 It's a great privilege to have trained under him for nearly 45 years.
-Grandmaster Wilson is also an inheritor of Manabi-Masho Ju-Jitsu and Grandmaster member on the Casarez Manabi-Masho Ju-Jitsu Board of Black Belts
+Grandmaster Wilson is also an inheritor and Soke of Manabi-Masho Ju-Jitsu and Grandmaster member on the Casarez Manabi-Masho Ju-Jitsu Board of Black Belts.

-Soke Murdock has named Master's John Allen and Wayne Williams as his current Soke-Dai.
+Soke Murdock has named Senior Master Micky Metz, Master's Crystal Wagner, John Allen, Wayne Williams as his current Soke-Dai.
+Sarah Kuhaneck is a Soke-Dai candidate.

 Soke Mark Murdock, 10th Dan